Updated on: February 8, 2025

 Sales breakdown

-How much total money came into your restaurant.
-In order to make sure your restaurant profit and loss statement is accurately reflecting your operations, be sure to be thorough!
-Be sure to include every revenue channel including catering, takeout, food trucks, private events, and dine-in sales.
+How much total money came into your restaurant?
+To ensure your restaurant profit and loss statement accurately reflects your operations, be thorough and include every revenue channel, including catering, takeout, food trucks, private events, and dine-in sales.

 A breakdown of the cost of goods sold

-The costs of goods sold (COGS) is how much money was spent on the ingredients to make the menu items you sold.
+The costs of goods sold (COGS) is the total cost spent on the ingredients to make the menu items that became food and beverage sales.
 In other words, it’s the cost of food inventory used during a given time.
 Your inventory system should hold these numbers.

 The cost of labor

 How much did you pay servers, chefs, cashiers, and other employees?
-You’ll need to factor this in also.
+You’ll also need to factor this in.
 Many restaurants find that optimizing the number of workers on staff at any given time is a great way to boost profits.
 Keep a close eye on your labor costs.

 Operational costs